jaybi4/training-processor/README.md

 }
 ```

-In compilation time we traverse all Java files to calculate the corresponding paths for each field.
+In compilation time we traverse all Java files to calculate the corresponding paths for each field (the entry point is _FieldMapGenerator_ invoked from the POM file).
 Following with the above example, _SubmissionDate_ is a field of the class _Example_, which in turn is a field of _RootExample_.
 In this case the path to the field would be:

 ```
 ApplicationDate = RootExample.Example.SubmissionDate
 ```

 Here it comes into play SpEL (Spring Expression Language).
 We can run this expression (_RootExample.Example.SubmissionDate_) against the _RootExample_ object to obtain the _applicationDate_ value.

+_SpELEvaluator_ is the utility class for this.
+It performs the SpEL context creation as well as parses the expressions inside the mappings (marked as #{}).

 This was just quick example, but things can get more complicated with mappings.
 This is why the model is enhanced with other helper annotations and SpEL capabilities.
 For example: